Table of Contents

 Alternative 2 is dangerous.
 This alternative features unbuffered bike lanes on both sides of the street and a parking lane on one side of the street.
 Alternative 2 has some major flaws that make it unsafe for biking.
 Consider these safety problems of Alternative 2:

-1. The largest safety problem is "dooring".
-Without a buffer, cyclists ride in the door zone, exposing themselves to crashing into a car door that suddenly opens.
+The largest safety problem is "dooring".
+Without a buffer, cyclists ride in the door zone, exposing themselves to an opened door crashing into them.
 Being doored can cause severe injury and even death.
-To avoid the door zone, cyclists have to ride on the left edge of the bike lane or in the car lane itself.
+Without a door zone buffer, Alt 2 doesn't meet Caltrans Complete Streets Guidance, which specifies 2'-4' door zone buffers.
+Dooring is responsible for 20% of all cyclist-related crashes.

-In summary, Alternative 1's buffered bike lanes are far safer than Alternative 2's door zone bike lanes.
+In summary, Alternative 1's buffered bike lanes are far safer than Alternative 2's narrow, unbuffered, door zone bike lanes.

 WHAT ABOUT ALTERNATIVE 3?